Word Gems

 Is there a cosmic struggle between Good and Evil?

-Portraying a cosmic struggle between good and evil, the Harry Potter series does its small part to contribute to a dysfunctional group-mind here on planet Earth.
+Portraying a cosmic struggle between good and evil, the popular Harry Potter series does its small part to contribute to a dysfunctional group-mind here on planet Earth.

 This cinematic fantasy is a warmed over, modernized version of the ancient religious error of a mythological Satan standing in opposition to God.